Sn00pyW00dst0ck/CEN5035-Project/Sprint3.md

 ### Integration of Wails Framework

 #### Overview
 In Sprint 3, Integrating the [Wails framework](https://github.com/wailsapp/wails) has transformed Sector into a cross-platform desktop application, delivering a native experience on Windows, macOS, and Linux.
 By embedding the React frontend within the Go backend, Wails enables the creation of a single executable file, simplifying distribution and installation.
 This integration facilitates direct function calls between the frontend and backend, eliminating the need for HTTP requests and enhancing communication efficiency.
-Additionally, packaging the application as a unified executable streamlines deployment, reduces compatibility issues, and improves user accessibility
+However, in order to maintain the web interface's functionality, the team has decided that both the web and desktop versions will interact with the backend via HTTP requests for simplicity of development.
+Additionally, packaging the application as a unified executable streamlines deployment, reduces compatibility issues, and improves user accessibility.

 Key implementation steps included: